This is the top of the main content

 +64 27 700 7045

-- set up their broadcasting service within 2 years of getting the licence
+- Set up their broadcasting service within 2 years of getting the licence.
+They need to be on air within 21 months or they could lose your frequency.

 Licence holders may be able to change the licence parameters from those currently licensed.
 They need to get an approved radio engineer to do this to certify a planned licence modification.
 We won’t accept modifications if they substantially decrease service to the public.